 This event will surely be used by a financial regulator (i.e. the S.E.C ) to take action against these sales and setup rules akin to the JOBS act.

-The intended goal of the satyagrah was to move closer to self rule, attract the muslim population to this cause, and create a national movement.
-While it became a national movement and received international acclaim, it did not cause an immediate move closer to self rule, nor was it successful in attracting muslims.
-Still, the satyagrah played a vital role in the negotiations about self rule and provided an international stage for the sovereignty discussion.
+The intended goal of the satyagraha was to move closer to self-rule, attract the Muslim population to this cause, and create a national movement.
+While it became a national movement and received international acclaim, it did not cause an immediate move closer to self-rule, nor was it successful in attracting Muslims.
+Still, the satyagraha played a vital role in the negotiations about self-rule and provided an international stage for the sovereignty discussion.

 The most important thing the Satyagraha campaign did was to force the British to recognize that their control of India depended entirely on the consent of the Indians – Salt Satyagraha was a significant step in the British losing that consent.

-The most important accomplishment of the decentralization phenomenon is reminding users that their consent is necessary for centralized systems today to make higher profits and be more concentrated than any in history.
+The most important accomplishment of the decentralization phenomenon is reminding users that their consent is necessary for centralized systems today to make profits higher and more concentrated than any in history.

 On apps like tinder, we are parameterizing our relationships.
 We can swipe left or right based on any number of factors and the app will give us ever-appealing options.
 A mutual match, when formed, has the chance to become something great.
 Enabling this is an open access policy to the unit of value in that network – the connection between mutually interested parties.